 Over the following year, I visited other locations on the Samphire Coast, but kept returning to Thompson Beach – the place continued to draw me back.

 I eventually purchased property in the township and after talking to more of the town’s residents, I knew I had made the right decision.
-Everyone I met was friendly and seemed to care a great deal about the place.
-There didn’t appear to be much tolerance for destructive and inconsiderate activities that plague some coastal areas.
+Everyone I met was friendly and seemed to care about the town.
+There didn’t appear to be much appreciation for destructive and inconsiderate activities that plague some coastal areas.

 Like any town large or small, it has its issues (such as *lots* of mozzies in the winter if it has been a particularly wet and flies in the summer), but I very much look forward to spending more time at Thompson Beach – and eventually retiring there.